-Fabindia removes Diwali collection ad after outrage over use of Urdu phrase
+Fabindia removes Diwali ad after online outrage over use of Urdu phrase

-Social media users, including BJP leaders, claimed that using the phrase ‘Jashn-e-Riwaaz’ to describe the festival hurt sentiments of the Hindu community.
+Social media users, including BJP leaders, claimed that using the phrase ‘Jashn-e-Riwaaz’ to describe the festival hurt the Hindu community’s sentiments.

-Apparel brand Fabindia removed a tweet promoting its Diwali collection after social media users, including Bharatiya Janata Party leaders, objected to the use of an Urdu phrase to describe the festival.
+Clothing and furnishing brand Fabindia on Monday removed a tweet promoting its Diwali collection after social media users, including Bharatiya Janata Party leaders, objected to the use of an Urdu phrase to describe the festival.

-In its tweet, Fabindia had described Diwali as “Jashn-e-Riwaaz” (celebration of customs).
-However, several social media users called for a boycott of the clothing brand claiming that the Urdu phrase had been used to hurt sentiments of the Hindu community.
+In its tweet, Fabindia had called Diwali “Jashn-e-Riwaaz” (celebration of customs).
+However, several social media users called for a boycott of the company, claiming that the Urdu phrase had been used to hurt sentiments of the Hindu community.

 “Deepavali is not Jash[n]-e-Riwaaz,” BJP MP Tejasvi Surya said in a tweet.
 “This deliberate attempt of abrahamisation of Hindu festivals, depicting models without traditional Hindu attires, must be called out.
 And brands like Fabindia must face economic costs for such deliberate misadventures.”